LAST CHANCE FOR ANIMALS

 • LCA busts some of the largest cockfighting rings across the country.
 The Van Buren, AR cockfighting bust led to over 80 people faced with animal cruelty charges.
 This trial is precedent setting, with the highest number of animal cruelty charges ever at one time for cockfighting.

 • LCA rescues the "Lucky Eleven" from a Midwest research facility.
 Eleven Class B dogs, in an unprecedented move, were released from a research facility to LCA.
-Ranging from 2–6 years of life, 8 of these dogs had spent their entire lives in and out of research facilities.
-3 of the rescued dogs were previous companion animals.
+Ranging from 2–6 years old, eight of the dogs had spent their entire lives in and out of research facilities.
+Three of the rescued dogs were previous companion animals.

 • A Los Angeles County puppy mill releases over 100 dogs because of LCA's investigation.
 The puppy mill was ordered to reduce their numbers to comply with county law.
 LCA is using this victory as an example for stricter laws concerning puppy mills in California.

 • LCA hosted the 5th Annual Puppy Mill Awareness Day in September in Lancaster County, PA, "The Puppy Mill Capital of the East Coast."
 With LCA leading the charge, more than 20 animal groups and supporters joined in.
-Lancaster County harbors the greatest concentrations of dog breeders in the nation with more than 275 puppy mills and their ranks are growing.
+Lancaster County harbors the greatest concentrations of dog breeders in the nation with more than 275 puppy mills.

 • The national largest cockfighting bust took place in May, with information supplied from LCA's SIU.
 150 federal, state and local law enforcement personnel raided a crowded and popular cockfighting arena near Van Buren, AR.
 LCA's SIU was also responsible for the closure of a large cockfighting pit, with attendance at over 250 people, in Carroll County, VA.

-• In December, Michael Vick, pro-football player, was sentenced to 23 months in prison and three years probation for his role in the "Bad Newz Kennels" dogfighting operation and his participation in the brutal killing of several dogs that did not "perform well."
+• In December, Michael Vick, pro-tball player, was sentenced to 23 months in prison and three years’ probation for his role in the "Bad Newz Kennels" dogfighting operation and his participation in the brutal killing of several dogs that did not "perform well."
 LCA's SIU served as a special advisor to Federal Agents who worked on the Michael Vick federal investigation.

 • Chris DeRose and LCA served as script consultants on "Lying Down with Dogs," a special dogfighting episode of CSI: Las Vegas that aired December 13th.
 Chris DeRose had a guest spot in this important episode.

-• The nightmare is finally over.
-C.C.
+• C.C.
 Baird, the largest and most notorious Class B dealer, is convicted and sentenced and set case law!
 Baird is the first Class B dealer to be convicted of money laundering due to his Class "B" dealer activities.
 This means that future animal abusers can expect to face prison time for their offenses.
-Violators of the animal Welfare Act will be prosecuted.
+Violators of the Animal Welfare Act will be prosecuted.
 This was a landmark decision for companion animals.

-• HBO America Undercover aired "Dealing Dogs" which profiled LCA's ground-breaking investigation of Baird.
-HBO followed LCA's investigator for over three years after LCA finally succeeding in planting the investigator in Baird's Martin Creek Kennels.
+• HBO America Undercover aired "Dealing Dogs," which profiled LCA's ground-breaking investigation of Baird.
+HBO followed LCA's investigator for over three years after LCA finally succeeding in planting the investigator in Baird's Martin Creek Kennels in Arkansas.
 Wearing a hidden camera while working a low-level job, "Pete" secretly filmed the overwhelming amounts of horrific abuse and neglect committed against the dogs that ultimately led to Baird's conviction.

 • LCA's "Save the Mountain Gorillas Campaign" supplied the Ugandan Wildlife Authority with 60 Motorola GP340 handheld radios to help in their day-to-day protection of the gorillas in Bwindi's Impenetrable Forest.

-• LCA's "Elephant Sanctuaries-Not Captivity!" campaign to educate the public on the sad plight of elephants in captivity.
-Chris DeRose, President of LCA, confronted Mayor Antonio Villaraigosa on his campaign promise "to move the elephants out" and urged him to permanently close down the elephant exhibit at the L.A.
-Zoo and relocate the elephants to PAWS Sanctuary.
+• "Elephant Sanctuaries-Not Captivity!" campaign educates the public on the sad plight of elephants in captivity.
+LCA's Chris DeRose, confronted Los Angeles Mayor Antonio Villaraigosa on his campaign promise "to move the elephants out" and urged him to permanently close down the elephant exhibit at the L.A.
+Zoo and relocate the elephants to a sanctuary.
 LCA's campaign for the LA Zoo elephants included a city wide bus shelter ad campaign on the streets of Los Angeles and a presentation entitled "African Safari" showing an interactive elephant-free exhibit for the L.A.
 Zoo.

-• In September, LCA led the first annual protest at the Los Angeles Japanese Embassy demanding that Japan stop the yearly traditional brutal and inhumane slaughter of innocent dolphins.
+• In September, LCA led the first annual protest at the Los Angeles Japanese Embassy demanding that Japan stop the yearly traditional brutal and inhumane slaughter of innocent dolphins in Taiji.

 • LCA became part of the California Animal Association (CAA), a coalition of animal rights and animal welfare groups working to bring important animal legislation to the forefront of California politics.
 The first successful bill carried by CAA, CA Dog Chaining Bill, SB 1578, became law in California in 2006.

 • LCA's fifteen-year investigation into Class B animal dealers hit a high point in January 2005 when the civil case against C.C.
 Baird, the largest and most notorious "B" dealer in the U.S. resulted in the permanent abolishment of his Class B license and slapped him with a $262,700 fine – the largest ever imposed by the USDA.
 Acting on evidence gathered by LCA that was handed over to local, state and federal officials in 2003, a raid on Martin Creek Kennels led to charges against Baird for hundreds of violations of the Animal Welfare Act.
 In a criminal case in August, Baird pleaded guilty to felony charges of conspiracy to launder money and consented to criminal forfeiture of $200,000 and approximately 700 acres of land.
-His sentencing is expected in early 2006 and could result in a penalty of $1.5 million.
+Baird's sentencing will be in 2006.

-• LCA rescues animals in Hurricane Katrina.
-President Chris DeRose organized and led one of the first rescue teams admitted into the devastated "hot zone" area of St. Bernard Parish, Louisiana, one of the areas hardest hit by the storm.
+• LCA rescued animals after Hurricane Katrina.
+LCA's Chris DeRose organized and led one of the first rescue teams admitted into the devastated "hot zone" area of St. Bernard Parish, Louisiana, one of the areas hardest hit by the storm.
 LCA's rescue team joined forces with Best Friends Animal Society's triage operation situated at the St. Francis of Assisi animal sanctuary in Tylertown, MS.

 • Due to an intensive letter writing campaign from LCA and its supporters, LCA's "Most Wanted," Thomas Spencer, was sentenced to 20 years -- five of which are to be served in prison -- for the beating of a four-month-old puppy and additional cruelty charges; he pleaded guilty to aggravated cruelty to animals, terroristic threats, arson, threatening a witness in an official proceeding, driving w/ a suspended license and possession of cocaine.
 Spencer must also undergo psychiatric treatment, maintain his drug therapy, and refrain from ownership of any animals for the length of his sentence.